KristianHollaender/SecurePasswordManager/README.md

 - Each password is hashed with a unique salt.
 - **Hashed data** only stored in the SQLite database; no plaintext passwords are stored.
 - Every HTTP request sent is done using hashed data, decryption only happens on the frontend.
+- If the database is compromised, the attackers cannot access the users passwords, because of the encryption.
 - **Encryption keys** are derived using Argon2Id with a strong salt, increasing resistance to brute-force attacks.

 ### Pitfalls and limitations in the application